Support

 We eventually collected enough donations to buy the theater in June 2024, ensuring that La Clef remains a community-run cinema, with bold participatory programming and a pay-what-you-can ticket pricing.

-The collective now continues its fundraising effort in order to renovate the building and reopen this September!
+The collective continues its fundraising effort in order to renovate the building.
+The reopening took place on January 14th, 2026!

 AMERICAN FILM LOVERS, WE NEED YOUR HELP!

 Donations are 100% tax-deductible for US donors thanks to fiscal sponsorship through Film Independent.
-And if you’d like to find out more, come meet us in New York: members of the collective will host screenings in various venues between March 5th and March 15th.
+And if you’d like to find out more, please contact us.
+Members of the collective were in New York to host screenings in various venues between March 5th and March 15th, 2025.

 Collective ground work